sisve/openconnect-wrapper/readme.md

 * `--secondary-password push` will enter "push" as a secondary password.
 This is meant to automate the connection process when using Duo MFA.
 * `--log-level (error|warning|info|debug|trace)` configures the logging level.
 This is intended for debugging purposes.

-# Persisting credentials

-This application can persist your vpn credentials between logins.
-Just check the checkbox to save the credentials, and Windows will handle it internally.
-The credentials are stored in Windows Credential Manager.
-To remove any persisted credentials, remove them from Windows Credential Manager.

 # Multiple connections

 This applications supports multiple concurrent vpn connections, with some requirements.